FIWARE/tutorials.IoT-Sensors/README.md

 urn:ngsi-ld:Bell:001@ring| ring OK
 ```

-The body of the request is in Ultralight syntax and consists of the `id` of the device (`urn:ngsi-ld:Bell:001`) as held
+The body of the request is in JSON syntax and consists of the `id` of the device (`urn:ngsi-ld:Bell:001`) as held
 in the Context Broker and the name of the command (`ring`) to invoke on the device.

 The response returns the command and the result of the action.